leeford/Get-TeamsPSTNCallRecords/README.md

 ![](https://www.lee-ford.co.uk/images/get-teamspstncallrecords/get-teamspstncallrecords.png)

+_**Disclaimer:** This script is provided ‘as-is’ without any warranty or support.
+The Graph API endpoints in this script are marked as Beta by Microsoft.
+Use of this script is at your own risk and I accept no responsibility for any damage caused._

 ## Background ##
 Within the **Teams Admin Centre** there is a PSTN usage report allowing you to report on PSTN calls for Calling Plan and Direct Routing users: